 Section 3: Eligibility of Vote

-Club Members must have attended three club meetings and also have fished in three club tournaments.
+Club Members must have attended three club meetings and also have fished in five club tournaments.
 Each member is entitled to one vote.
 Proxy votes are not permitted.

 Section 4: Term of Office